fraenkel-lab/OmicsIntegrator/README.md

 #### Chromatin Data

-Many BED-formatted (`bedfile`) and FASTA-formatted (`fastafile`) files are included in the examples/ directory.
-To use your own epigenetic data, upload the BED-file to http://usegalaxy.org and select `Fetch Genomic DNA` from the left menu to click on `Extract Genomic DNA`.
+Many BED-formatted (`bedfile`) and FASTA-formatted (`fastafile`) files are included in the examples/ directory. `bedfile` can also be output from MACS (with a `.xls` extension) or GPS/GEM (with a `.txt` extension).
+To use your own epigenetic data, convert to BED and upload the BED-file to http://usegalaxy.org and select `Fetch Genomic DNA` from the left menu to click on `Extract Genomic DNA`.
 This will produce a FASTA-formatted file that will work with garnet.
 We have provided gene (`genefile`) and xref